osism/release/notes/3.0.0/NOTES.md

 * Traefik is available as a new service on the manager
 * Bootstrap from Nexus was fully automated
 * Various integrations of manager services for Traefik: Nexus, Nexbox, Phpmyadmin
+* Clamav is available as a new service

 ## Removals